11 Asana Alternatives to Try for Project Management in 2024

 ProofHub pricing

-Whereas ProofHub offers the most straightforward and suitable- flat fee, no-per-user pricing plans for all types of businesses and budgets- without any hidden fees or surprise charges
+ProofHub offers the most straightforward and suitable- flat fee, no-per-user pricing plans for all types of businesses and budgets- without any hidden fees or surprise charges.

 ProofHub offers two plans: Essential & Ultimate Control

-With ProofHub’s Essential plan, starting at just $45/month, you get unlimited users, projects, and tasks.
-This is way cheaper than Asana’s Basic plan, which costs $99.99/month for the same features.
+With ProofHub’s Essential plan, starting at Flat $45/month, you get unlimited users, projects, and tasks.
+This is way cheaper than Asana’s Basic plan, which costs $120.89/month for 11 users for the same features.

 What’s even better is that ProofHub doesn’t charge you extra for adding more users to your account, unlike Asana.
 So, as your team grows, you won’t have to worry about the cost skyrocketing.